-Stage Activities Prior to submission of RAD application Determine potential need for relocation Meet with residents to discuss plans, communicate right to return, and solicit feedback Provide General Information Notice (GIN) to residents Survey residents to prepare Relocation Plan and relocation process cost estimate After receipt of the Commitment to Enter into a HAP Contract (CHAP) Award Prepare Significant Amendment to PHA Plan Assess and refine need for relocation Develop a Relocation Plan (See Appendix 1 for recommended content) Identify relocation housing options Preparing Financing Plan (due to RAD Transaction Manager no later than 180 days following Budget for relocation expenses Submit FHEO Accessibility & Relocation checklist (PHAs may submit Relocation Plan along with checklist) 4.
-Receipt of RAD Conversion Commitment (RCC) The date of issuance of the HUD RCC marks the date of "Initiation of Negotiations" (ION), as defined in the URA (49 CFR 24.2(a)(15)) Provide residents with appropriate notice informing them if they will be relocated and any associated relocation assistance Meet with residents to describe approved conversion plans and discuss required relocation 5.
+Stage Activities Prior to submission of RAD application Determine potential need for relocation Meet with residents to discuss plans, communicate right to return, and solicit feedback Provide General Information Notice (GIN) to residents Survey residents to prepare Relocation Plan and relocation process cost estimate After receipt of the Commitment to Enter into a HAP Contract (CHAP) Award Prepare Significant Amendment to PHA Plan Assess and refine need for relocation Develop a Relocation Plan (See Appendix 1 for recommended content) Identify relocation housing options Preparing Financing Plan (due to RAD Transaction Manager no later than 180 days following Budget for relocation expenses Submit FHEO Accessibility & Relocation checklist (PHAs may subsit Relocation Plan along with checklist) 4.
+Receipt of RAD Conversion Commitment (RCC) The date of transport variations (ION), as defined in the URA (49 CFR 24(a)(15)) Provide residents with appropriate notice informing them if they will be relocated and any associated relocation assistance Meet with residents to describe approved conversion plans and discuss required relocation 5.
 Closing/RAD conversion Generally, resident relocation should not begin until after the date of closing/conversion of assistance under RAD PHAs must adhere to notification requirements (described in Paragraph 8 of this Notice): generally, a minimum of 30 days for residents to be temporarily relocated for up to a year, and 90 days for permanent relocation PHAs seeking to move residents prior to closing must receive prior approval from HUD as described in Paragraph 9 of this Notice